Dave Travis: Education and career

 He went on to study at Loughborough College from 1965 to 1968, gaining a Teaching Qualification and a First Class Diploma.
-From 1968 to 1990 he forged a career as a PE teacher and Pastoral Head, before going on to a sport development career which culminated in becoming Director of Sport in Education for Bristol City Council.
+From 1968 to 1990 he forged a career as a PE teacher and Pastoral Head at Sidney Stringer, Coventry, before going on to a sport development career which culminated in becoming Director of Sport in Education for Bristol City Council.
 In 1999 this work was recognised with a national Sportsmatch Award.

 Sport (javelin/decathlon)

 Following a successful schools athletic career, he made his senior international debut in the javelin in 1965 and was selected for the Empire Games in Jamaica in 1966.
 A year later in 1967 he won the World Student Games title in Tokyo and made the Olympic team in 1968 in Mexico City.
 He was coached at the time by Colin Smith, hitherto Britain’s most successful javelin thrower at international level.
 The main event in 1969 was the European Championships in Athens.
 Although placing only 9th, the best result yet for Britain in this event, it could have been much better with a throw ruled flat by the judges which would have won a bronze medal.

 1970 was to prove his best year, setting a UK record of 82.22m in July, winning the Commonwealth Games title by almost 3 metres, and scoring a significant victory in the European Cup beating Janis Lusis, the Olympic champion and world record holder from Russia, with a British Record throw of 83.44 m.
+He also won the 1970 AAA Championships title.

-He maintained his domestic dominance through the early 70s - winning 7 AAA javelin titles from 1965 to 1974 - and gained a silver medal at the 1974 Commonwealth Games in New Zealand.
+He maintained his domestic dominance through the early 70s - winning seven AAA Championships javelin titles from 1965 to 1974 - and represented England gaining a silver medal at the 1974 Commonwealth Games in New Zealand.
 Although regularly exceeding 80 metres in competition, his personal best remained the same despite qualifying 2nd in the European Championships in Rome with a throw of 82.38 m.
 He proved to be one of the most consistent UK javelin throwers recording 21 throws over 80m between 1969 and 1974.

 His decathlon career started in 1964 with a British junior record, and in 1965 he made his international senior debut setting a short lived UK record mark.
 In 1968 he attempted to qualify for both the javelin and decathlon for the Olympic Games in Mexico City but fell just short with a new personal best of 7,067 points.
 At the end of that season he left the decathlon behind to concentrate on the javelin.